Please Help Us Help Her

 Who We Are

-MISSION: To provide holistic supportive services to Black women survivors and their children survivors - as well as information regarding resources for Black women survivors and their children who have experienced domestic violence/intimate partner violence/teen dating violence; promoting pathways of healing through self-reliance and healthy legacy.
+OUR FOUNDING MISSION: To provide holistic supportive services to Black women survivors and their children survivors - as well as information regarding resources for Black women survivors and their children who have experienced domestic violence/intimate partner violence/teen dating violence; promoting pathways of healing through self-reliance and healthy legacy.
+We were a direct branch of the Courageous Fire, LLC mission to change the narrative for Black women and DV.
+CFire LLC is solely dedicated to our founder's education of the community.
+Courageous Access utilized Black professionals in the culturally-responsive services we created for YOU as the survivor and your co-surviving children, including Empowerment through the Arts™ and Youth Healthy Relationships™.
+The services that we didn't create were vetted by us or Black women around the country and determined to be a safe environment.

 Our History